harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/nexus-scanner-reference.md

 ##### Value

-The password used to log in to the NexusIQ UI.
+The Harness secret for the  password used to log in to the NexusIQ UI.

 #### Product access token